Salisbury Laboratories, 317A

 Ryan S.J.d.
 Baker

-- Assistant Professor, Social Science & Policy Studies
+- Affiliate Professor, Social Science & Policy Studies

 Ryan Baker is an assistant professor of Psychology and the Learning Sciences in the Department of Social Science and Policy Studies at Worcester Polytechnic Institute, with a collaborative appointment in Computer Science.
 He is director of WPI's Educational Psychology Laboratory.
 He is also a member of the Pittsburgh Science of Learning Center.